Why is There a Red Light On My Motherboard?

 To fix the red boot light on the motherboard, disconnect the motherboard from the power supply if you encounter a fixed red light.
 You can also reset the motherboard bios or even replace the CMOS Battery.

 It would be best if you replaced the CMOS battery.
 The dead battery will light up a red LED indication, making you want to yank your hair out.
-You might want to try this first before moving on to the next step.
-Suppose all else fails disconnect & unplug all components, starting with GPU, all hard drives, RAM, and the CPU.
+You might want to try this before moving on to the next step.
+Suppose all else fails.
+Disconnect and unplug all components, starting with the GPU, all hard drives, RAM, and the CPU.

 Examine the connections and pins to check whether they have any damage or debris.
 On an aging motherboard, grime and dust can accumulate, causing difficulties.
-You may get rid of it by using a soft pencil eraser to wipe the connections.
-All external devices, including mouse, keyboard, external drivers & ethernet wire, should be removed as well.
+You may remove it using a soft pencil eraser to wipe the connections.
+All external devices, including mouse, keyboard, external drivers & ethernet wire, should also be removed.

-Connect the devices one by one to your computer & try to power it up.
+Connect the devices one by one to your computer and try to power it up.
 The CPU and RAM are two pieces of critical hardware.
-You can leave one RAM module plugged in while the others are unplugged if you have numerous RAM modules.
-Even though there is no visual, if the computer seems to load, there is no red light, you’ve most certainly located the problem.
-Try launching with only a single stick of RAM and no GPU (graphics card).
+If you have numerous RAM modules, you can leave one plugged in while the others are unplugged.
+Even though there is no visual, if the computer seems to load and there is no red light, you’ve most certainly located the problem.
+Launch with only a single stick of RAM and no GPU (graphics card).

 What is the Lifespan of a Motherboard?

 The lifespan of a typical high-quality motherboard is 20 years.
-A motherboard may often survive an extended period.
-A motherboard may live up to 21 years if properly cared for and kept clean.
-However, the hardware accessible to that motherboard will become obsolete.
-Hence you would have to update the hardware, and the motherboard will continue to function normally.
+However, if properly cared for and kept clean, a motherboard may live up to 21 years.
+Hence, the hardware accessible to that motherboard will become obsolete.
+Hence, you would have to update the hardware, and the motherboard will continue to function normally.

 Motherboards are incredibly complicated and delicate in design despite the lack of moving components, and minor faults might have disastrous consequences as the focal point for everything on your system.
 Motherboard longevity is extremely difficult to predict since it is nearly impossible to account for individual user habits & local surroundings.
-Although “motherboards seem to be growing more and more sophisticated,” a 2018 Puget Systems analysis revealed that the total failure rate was just “2.1 percent or around 1 from every 49 motherboards.”
+Although “motherboards seem to be growing increasingly sophisticated,” a 2018 Puget Systems analysis revealed that the total failure rate was just “2.1 percent or around one from every 49 motherboards.”
 This amount is “about half of what we witnessed in 2017.”

-Similar findings were seen in a 2016 HardWare.fr research, with ASRock motherboards accounting for 1.45% and MSI for 2.36 percent.
-The most common cause of motherboard failure is because the capacitors degrade and become drained over time.
+Similar findings were seen in a 2016 HardWare.fr research, with ASRock motherboards accounting for 1.45% and MSI for 2.36%.
+The most common cause of motherboard failure is the capacitors degrade and become drained over time.
 The capacitors can also leak, posing a risk of damage to other hardware components.
-Of course, you can replace a capacitor, but it’s a non-trivial DIY project that you might be hesitant to take on.
-Heat, static, and moisture are just some of the causes of motherboard failure.
+Of course, you can replace a capacitor, but it’s a non-trivial DIY project you might be hesitant to take on.
+Heat, static, and moisture are just some causes of motherboard failure.

 How Do I Know if My Power Supply or Motherboard is Bad?